Mathrys83/Adventure.Land/README.md

 - Auto-Upgrade designated items into a higher level item
 - Auto-Compound several designated items at once into a higher level item
+- NEW: Mass-Production!
+Both new skills are implemented!
+If the merchant has enough Mana, Upgrading and Compounding now is 90% faster!
+If the merchant doesn't have enough Mana for the fastest Upgrading / Compounding skill, but enough Mana for the 50% faster Upgrading / Compounding skill, then that skill will be used.
+If he doesn't have enough Mana for both skills, he will Upgrade / Compound at a normal speed.
-- Put these higher level items on the merchant-stand for sale (if needed)
+- The merchant will put these higher level items on the merchant-stand for sale (if needed)
-- NEW: Auto-Dismantle designated items to get crafting-materials
+- NEW: Auto-Dismantle designated items to get rare crafting-materials
 - Sell "trash", so your inventory doesn't fill up.
 You can choose what items are considered "trash".
 This "trash" will be auto-sold to keep your inventory free
 - Tidy the inventory so there are no gaps (from crafting / selling things)
 - Give other players the "merchant's luck"-buff, with a chance to duplicate a free item from them